catapinedajr/Admin-Portal/replit.md

 - Query previous 3 days' content before generation for contextual awareness
 - Remove existing test data before inserting real content
 - Use correct day_id from content_days table as foreign key for all content tables
-- Link dive deeper content using both day_id and fact_id correctly
-- Maintain order_index for facts and quiz questions (0, 1, 2 for facts; 0-4 for quizzes)
+- Maintain order_index for leading questions and quiz questions (0, 1, 2 for questions; 0-5 for quizzes)
 - Store lesson content with double line breaks for proper paragraph rendering

 **Content Formatting Requirements:**